ProbstLab/uBin-helperscripts/README.md

 Required are 8 GB of RAM.
 We use 16 GB to ensure smooth operations (this of course also depends on your dataset).

-An example dataset from the CAMI callenge is provided in 'CAMI_test_dataset' for testing the uBin software.
+An example dataset from the CAMI challenge is provided in 'CAMI_test_dataset' for testing the uBin software.